 "What.
 Are you even.
 Talking about."

 The alien turned a sharp corner and the g-force slammed Dib back into the wall.
 He was getting to be close personal friends with the walls of this ship, lately.
-He groaned, and Zim glanced back at him, an unusual moment of clarity making his ruby eyes bright (Wait, when did he take out the contacts?).
+He groaned, and Zim glanced back at him, an unusual moment of clarity making his ruby eyes bright.

 "Zim saves you for the sake of his honor," the alien informed him at length.
 "You have unwittingly and annoyingly demonstrated your claim to Zleek'a'den, and the magnificent Zim must abide by such terms.
 You will not disgrace Zim's honor!"

 Dib peeled himself off the back and slid forward to sit beside Zim's command chair.
+So, this song and dance again.
 "You still haven't told me what the heck I accidentally signed up for."

 "Ancient Irken right," the invader grunted.
 "Zim need not explain anything to you, human."